Get Kids Reading for your School or Library

 - Encourage parents to read with younger children, strengthening the parent-child bond

-- And of course, are a great way to raise money for your school, school library or group!
+- And of course, they are a great way to raise money for your school, school library, or group!

 School Fundraising Websites